Provably avoiding over-optimization in Direct Preference Optimization without knowing the data distribution: Introduction

 \fi Our work answers this question affirmatively by introducing \texttt{PEPO} (\emph{Pessimistic Ensemble based Preference Optimization}).
 The central idea behind \texttt{PEPO} is to resort to \emph{pessimism via ensembles}: a technique as simple as unexplored in the context of LLM alignment, especially in the DPO setting.

 Concretely, \texttt{PEPO} trains an ensemble of lightweight DPO-style policies on disjoint subsets of the preference dataset, implemented via low-rank adapters \citep{hu2022lora}.
-To enable our guarantees, we train each model minimizing a pessimistic variant of the DPO loss derived from a tie-allowing variant of the Bradley-Terry (BT) model related to the classical preference models of \citep{rao1967ties, davidson1970extending}.
 Finally, at generation time, we use a certain notion of ensemble agreement to generate responses either via rejection sampling or approximating the (otherwise intractable) response-level normalization constant to the token-level counterpart.

 \paragraph{Theoretical contribution} Our main theoretical result shows that, in the tabular setting, \texttt{PEPO} achieves sample complexity guarantees depending only on a single-policy concentrability coefficient, despite making no assumptions about $\pi_{\text{data}}$ and not learning a reward model.
 This contrasts with standard DPO \citep{rafailov2023direct}, which inherently incurs in an all-policy concentrability dependence, with existing pessimistic DPO variants that require access to the data-generating distribution \citep{huang2024correcting, liu2024provably} and with purely theoretical works which are not DPO-like because they require a reward modeling step \citep{zhu2023principled,zhan2023provable,schlaginhaufen2025efficient,li2023reinforcement}.
 Moreover, we characterize the optimal \texttt{PEPO} ensemble size: it is the smallest value that is sufficiently high to guarantee pessimism.